 Children who are up against, or very close to, any airbag when it inflates can be seriously injured or killed.
-Never put a rear-facing child restraint in the front outboard seat.
+Never put a rear-facing child restraint in the front passenger seat.
 Secure a rear-facing child restraint in a rear seat.

 It is also better to secure a forward-facing child restraint in a rear seat.
-If you must secure a forward-facing child restraint in the front outboard seat, always move the front passenger seat as far back as it will go.
+If a forward-facing child restraint must be secured in the front passenger seat, always move the front passenger seat as far back as it will qo.